FranciscoCalvillo/Prueba-Tenica/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The repository presents Django 3.2.8 with Django rest framework implementation of a simple API to consult users information
+The repository presents a solution of a simple API to consult users information (in this caes purchase orders) implemented un Node JS 16.17.0 and MongoDB Shell 5.0.2.
+Also there are some implementations un other JavaScript packages that will be metion later with Bootstrasp 4 but in the end those are not used, but eliminated neither.

 <p align="right">(<a href="#top">back to top</a>)</p>